linguini1/text-machines/README.md

 A silly interface for creating state machines that act on ASCII text inputs.

+To read documentation about the provided text machines, see [this document](./machines/docs.md)

 ## Building

 This project is primarily a library of text machine operations and the necessary tools to write your own.
 However, it